 Majority And Minority Carriers in p-type:

 In p-type material, there is plenty of holes for conduction.
 So the holes are the majority carriers in p-type.
-There is a few numbers of electrons are present, produced by electron-hole pair production.
-These electrons are minority carriers in p-type.
+There are a few numbers of electrons are present, produced by electron-hole pair production.
+These electrons are minority carriers are p-type.
 This type of doping is called accepter Doping.

 Majority And Minority Carriers in n-type:

 In n-type material, there is plenty of free electrons for conduction.
 So the electrons are the majority carriers in n-type.
-There is a few numbers of oles also present, produced by electron-hole pair production.
-These holes are minority carriers in p-type.
+There are a few numbers of holes also present, produced by electron-hole pair production.
+These holes are minority carriers that are p-type.

-If a piece of intrinsic silicon is doped so that half is p-type and half is n-type, a pn junction forms between the two regions.
-The p-region has majority carriers holes and few minority carriers electrons.
+If a piece of intrinsic silicon is doped so that half is p-type and half is n-type, a PN junction forms between the two regions.
+The p-region has the majority of carriers holes and few minority carriers electrons.
 The n-region has majority carriers electrons and few minority carriers holes.

 The atoms in the p-region and n-region with free charge carriers are electrically neutral.
-The ions across the junction produced an electric field due to which a potential difference is created called potential barrier as its stops diffusion of majority carriers.
+The ions across the junction produced an electric field due to which a potential difference is created called a potential barrier as it stops the diffusion of majority carriers.

 Energy Diagrams of PN junction and Depletion Region: